Tipping on Amtrak Trains

 If you choose not to tip, keep this in mind.

-Sometimes, we need to check ourselves; I do this with myself to ensure my expectations are realistic and my mood does not get in the way of my experiences.
+Sometimes, we need to check ourselves.
+I do this to ensure my expectations are realistic and my mood does not hinder my experiences.

-The car attendant did not make your train late nor cause mechanical problems.
+The car attendant did not make your train late, nor did they cause mechanical problems.
 It does take time for one person to make up twenty rooms in a full Superliner sleeper car.

 Tipping Station, Coach, and Sleeping Attendants